On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Quasi-Newton trust-region optimization methods

-for some TR radius $\delta_k>0$.
-Accepting the update \eqref{update} is subject to the value of the ratio between the actual reduction in the objective function of \eqref{problem} and the reduction predicted by the quadratic model of \eqref{eq.TRsub}, that is
+in which $g_t$ is the gradient evaluated at $w_{t} = w_k + p_k$.
+Accepting the trial point is subject to the value of the ratio between the actual reduction in the objective function of \eqref{problem} and the reduction predicted by the quadratic model of \eqref{eq.TRsub}, that is